Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

 We exactly diagonalize the Hamiltonian in eq. \eqref{qrem} for several values of the free parameter $b$ ranging from 0, corresponding to a localized state, to a sufficiently large value such that the system reaches to the ergodic regime.
-Each $b$ value for a fixed $L$ however leads to many state ensembles characterized by $\Lambda(e)$; the energy $e$ can then be used as a free parameter too.
+But, as stated above, each $b$ value for a fixed $L$ leads to many state ensembles characterized by $\Lambda(e)$; the energy $e$ can then be used as a free parameter too.
 This in turn gives us a state ensemble with two free parameters $b$ and $e$ for a fixed $L$, and we can now seek whether the ensemble averaged measures, e.g., $\langle R_1 \rangle$ indeed coincides quantitatively for different pairs of $b$ and $e$ but same $\Lambda$.

 As mentioned in the beginning of this section, it is necessary to consider the behaviour of entanglement measures subject to both ensemble and spectral averages.
-For this purpose, we consider the average of $R_1$ and its variance over various disorder realizations and over about $1\%$ of the total eigenstates per realization in the neighborhood of energy $e=E$, with corresponding $\Lambda$-values calculated from eq. \eqref{Lambda}.
-In earlier works on spectral statistics \cite{tmchiral} and eigenfunction statistics in one-body systems \cite{shekhar2025single}, the approximation $\xi ^d = \bk{I_2}^{-1}$, where $I_2$ is the inverse participation ratio (IPR) turned out to be consistent.
-However, in the present many-body case, this is not so.
-We find that in the present case, the average localization length ($\xi^d$) is related to the covariance ($\Omega_e$)
+For this purpose, we consider the average of $R_1$ and its variance over various disorder realizations and over about $1\%$ of the total eigenstates per realization in the neighborhood of energy $e=E$, with corresponding $\Lambda$ determined from eq. \eqref{Lambda}.

-where, $N_f$ is the number of eigenstates near the targeted energy $E$ considered for ensemble averaging.
-The covariance $\Omega_e$ varies between $1/N$ and $1$ corresponding to the localized and ergodic regimes respectively.
-The above relation, eq. \eqref{covar}, is motivated by the definition of $R_{local}(E)$ given in Section \ref{cp-formulation}, i.e., $\Omega_e$ is a measure of correlation of the eigenstate at energy $E$ with the other eigenstates, and hence is useful in relating $R_{local}(E)$ to the mean level density $R(E)$.

-In contrast to spectral statistics characterized only by spectral complexity parameter $\Lambda_e$, the eigenvector statistics depend on both $\Lambda$ and the system size.
-Furthermore, calculating $\Lambda$ further requires knowledge about $\chi_0$ which is determined numerically and is listed in the Table \ref{tab:chi} for different cases.
+To proceed further, we need to determine $\Lambda$ from eq. (\ref{Lambda}).
+Besides $Y-Y_0$, this requires a prior knowledge of local mean level spacing $\Delta_e(e)$ as well as $\Omega_e(e)$ as a function of free parameters.
+In absence of a theoretical formulation, we determine both $\Delta_e$ numerically, $\Omega_e$ is again determined using the relation eq. \eqref{covar}, and $\chi$, which is also determined numerically and is listed in the Table \ref{tab:chi} for different cases